google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

 Tool #1: Instead, tell yourself:

-Question #2: Have I been telling myself that: “It doesn’t matter that I’m disorganized?”
+Question #2: Have I been telling myself: “It doesn’t matter that I’m disorganized?”

 If you hear that in your thoughts, start looking for that big red flag waving to get your attention again.